kent-cheung-usps/ArgoCD/README.md

 # ArgoCD
-The following instruction is specific for VDI EUCGroup01126.
+The following instruction is specific for VDI EUCGroup01126. _(Then step 2 and step 9 ONLY)_

 Follow this [Getting Started](https://github.com/kent-cheung-usps/ArgoCD/wiki/03-Getting-Started) to install Argo CD.

 ### Jump Started
 1. Launch the Docker engine
 2. Start Minikube cluster